PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

     - main=27017:27017
 ```

-If we now run start up a Fuge shell and run a ps command we can see that Fuge is aware of the MongoDB container:
+If we now start a Fuge shell and run `ps` we can see that Fuge is aware of the MongoDB container:

 ```sh
 $ cd micro